-Quantum Computing Stocks Soar Ahead of NVIDIA’s Major Event - YaNoticias
+Quantum Computing Stocks Soar Ahead of NVIDIA’s Major Event - YANoticias

 Q: What are some current applications of quantum technology?

-A: Currently, quantum technology is being explored in areas such as cryptography, optimization problems in logistics, weather forecasting, and financial modeling, where traditional computing struggles with complexity.
+A: Currently, quantum technology is being explored in areas such as cryptography, optimisation problems in logistics, weather forecasting, and financial modelling, where traditional computing struggles with complexity.

 —